-For example, Kalium is an excellent choice with plenty of customization options.
+For example, Kalium WordPress theme is an excellent choice with plenty of customization options.
 It’s suitable for a range of businesses, including restaurants, consulting businesses, travel agencies, photography sites, bookstores, and more:

 Better yet, you’ll have access to 20+ templates to speed up the design process, so you don’t have to build every page from scratch.
 Kalium can also help you enhance your User Experience (UX) with a mega menu that facilitates smooth and easy navigation.

 Plus, you can access a ‘Wishlist’ feature where customers can save products they’ll buy later.
 You’ll also benefit from responsive designs and lazy loading to boost content delivery and mobile performance.

 At this point, you’ve successfully created an online store.
 However, you might also want to add more features to expand its functionality.
 One of the best things about WordPress is that you can install plugins to gain more features.

 For instance, you might include signup or login forms on your pages so customers can create accounts for your store.
 WPForms is a beginner-friendly form builder that can help you do this, with drag-and-drop fields and pre-built form templates: